What Happens if you Default on a Bounce Back Loan?

 As part of our series on bounce-back loans we cover the question of what happens if you default on your loan.

-If you’re a business owner concerned about bounce back loan default, read on to learn more about the consequences and your options.
+If you’re a business owner concerned about this, read on to learn more about the consequences and your options.

 Defaulting on a Bounce Back Loan

 Aside from the low interest rates, the standout fact of the Bounce Back Loan Scheme (BBL) is the fact that it didn’t require personal guarantees.
 This will make defaults significantly more likely.

-This means that for directors of limited companies you are protected by the limited liability inherent in the LTD company structure.
+No personal guarantees means that, for or directors of limited companies, you are protected by the limited liability inherent in the LTD company structure.

-If you simply don’t pay the BBLS loan, the lenders will have their loss compensated by the government, as HMRC themselves offered to provide the security for this finance.
+If you default or simply don’t pay the BBLS loan, the lenders will have their loss compensated by the government, as HMRC themselves offered to provide the security for this finance.

 However, this doesn’t mean you can simply avoid paying.
 HMRC is currently due to update their guidance to lenders about the correct methodology for enforcing loan repayments – like so much of the legislation rushed out during COVID-19, there are gaps in the currently offered information about protocols for debt enforcement.

 To date, HMRC simply suggests to the lenders that they pursue any loan default via their normal methods, which would include threatening letters, statutory demands, and potentially court action and baliffs.
-Whther or not the lenders will find this practical or possible to enforce over such a projected volume of defaults remains to be seen.
+Whether or not the lenders will find this practical or possible to enforce over such a projected volume of defaults remains to be seen.

 If the Business Cannot Afford to Pay the Bounce Back Loan

 If the business simply can’t afford to pay the bounce back loan, you may have reached the state of insolvency.
 This is something you should clarify very carefully as the implications are serious.